unimorphic/adaptive-material-ui/README.md

 ## Contributing

-Read the [contributing guide](/CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, and how to build and test your changes
+Read the [contributing guide](/CONTRIBUTING.md) to learn about our development process and how to build & test your changes

 ## License